 Le zero trust (zero confidence, in French) is a a security strategy that stipulates that no entity (user, application, service or device) should be considered reliable by defaulteven if it is inside the organisation's network.

 "Zero Trust is a bit like an ultra-secure guard at the gates of your digital business.
 Instead of letting everyone in, it scrupulously checks every identity and every access request.
-It's time-consuming, but it avoids unpleasant surprises."
+It takes time, but there are no nasty surprises.

 In practice, this means that: